Skip to content

 Alternatively, this can be done in the backend.
 After upgrading with the new package:

 • enter a valid license in the file /etc/slashdb/license.key.
-The original license that was used in the 1.7.x deployment is backed up to a file with a datetime stamp in it e.g. license-202208241610.key.
+You can find the original license that was used in the 1.8.x deployment in a file with a datetime stamp in it e.g. license-202208241610.key.

 • /etc/slashdb/databases.cfg